Responsible travel sometimes means getting off the beaten trail

 India is a vast and beautiful country, filled with world heritage sites, throbbing megalopolises, sacred pilgrimage routes, tropical beaches and snow-capped mountains.
 But along with the ubiquitous tourist draws such as the Taj Mahal, the forts and palaces of Rajasthan and the intricately carved temples of Tamil Nadu, India is home to a very well-trodden backpacking trail.

-In a recent blog entry, Authentic travel in India, I wrote about crossing the cultural divide and really getting to know the country you are traveling in.
+I recently wrote about crossing the cultural divide and really getting to know the country you are traveling in.
 Sara C., who commented on that blog, said.
 “I spent two months in India in 2008, and by the second month of my trip people would routinely assume that I was an expat living fully within Indian culture.
 This was because I didn’t dress or carry myself like a backpacker and made an effort to learn local customs and connect with the people around me.
 Most of the backpackers act like backpackers – they aren’t really interested in getting to know Indians on their own terms or really connecting at all with the culture beyond platitudes.”

 Read the rest of the discussion, including the comments!